 We agree with the 2000 Baptist Faith and Message.

 Laramie and Amy Brown have been serving as missionaries in Slovenia along with their family.
-Laramie was serving as the pastor for the International Church of Ljubljana in Slovenia.
-The Browns are now beginning the transition to serve in Marseilles France where Laramie will be the Outreach Pastor with the International Christian Community of Marseilles.
-The Brown family previously served on the mission field in Haiti from 2014 -2017.
+The Browns are now in Marseilles, France where Laramie is serving as Outreach Pastor with the International Christian Community of Marseilles.
+The Brown family previously served on the mission field in Haiti from 2014 -2017, and Slovenia from 2018 - 2020.
 Rev. Laramie Brown and Amy Brown are both Board Certified Biblical counselors through the Board of Professional and Pastoral Counselors.

 1 Peter 3:18 18 For Christ also suffered once for sins, the righteous for the unrighteous, that he might bring us to God, being put to death in the flesh but made alive in the spirit